Climate change made summer drought 20 times more likely

 To find out the influence of climate change on drying in the Northern Hemisphere, scientists analyzed weather data, computer simulations and soil moisture in the regions excluding tropical areas.
 They found that climate change has made dry soil conditions much more likely in recent months.

-This analysis was done using the warming the climate has already experienced so far, 1.2 degrees Celsius (2.2 degrees Fahrenheit), but climate scientists have found the the climate is getting warmer, and the study authors were responsible for that.
+This analysis was done using the warming the climate has already experienced so far, 1.2 degrees Celsius (2.2 degrees Fahrenheit), but climate scientists have warned that the climate will get warmer, the study authors explain.
+Which.

 With another 0.8 degrees Celsius of warming, this kind of drought will occur once every 10 years in western-central Europe and every year in the northern hemisphere, said Dominik Schumacher, a climate scientist at ETH Zurich, a university in Switzerland.